 The use of smart home technology has been on the rise for many years.
 Smart technology makes life convenient for homeowners.
 Many smart devices also save energy and reduce utility costs.
 Build your smart technology into your home at the time of your renovation for seamless integration into everyday life.
 Some examples of smart technology:

 Smart thermostat - Most smart thermostats will "learn" your preferred temperatures and daily patterns and make adjustments automatically.

 Smart lock and video doorbell - Lock and unlock your door from your phone, and monitor the arrival of visitors using the video doorbell.

 Smart lights - Turn on and off lights with your phone, or program them to turn on at night for security purposes.

 Custom homes in Toronto are being built with an emphasis on nature.
-This has many manifestations, from light touches like wilderness wallpapers to structural decisions that celebrate natural materials.
+This has many manifestations, from light touches like wilderness wallpapers to structural decisions that celebrate natural materials like stone and wood.

 As we become more attuned to nature, we’ve become more collectively conscious of using recyclable materials and green renovation practices that are architecturally sustainable.

 Glass walls are popular everywhere, from interior divisions between rooms to exterior walls that combine glass and stone to create a strong yet stunningly delicate facade.